Pipeline repair: how to determine the most appropriate method

 6. Are all required procedures and qualified personnel available to perform the repair?
 Regulations require that some repairs, such as deposition of weld metal, be performed by a qualified welder using an approved welding procedure.
 If these required items are not already in place they can cause delays to the repair schedule.

-The Engineering Team at Kiefner, an Applus+ company, has extensive experience in supporting and providing guidance to pipeline operators for making individual pipeline repairs as well as experience in writing complete pipeline repair manuals for both liquid and gas pipelines which cover all types of pipeline repair methods and aid the operator in selecting the most appropriate repair for each defect type they encounter on their pipeline.
+Applus+ experts have extensive experience in supporting and providing guidance to pipeline operators for making individual pipeline repairs as well as experience in writing complete pipeline repair manuals for both liquid and gas pipelines which cover all types of pipeline repair methods and aid the operator in selecting the most appropriate repair for each defect type they encounter on their pipeline.

 Applus+ uses first-party and third-party cookies for analytical purposes and to show you personalized advertising based on a profile drawn up based on your browsing habits (eg. visited websites).
 You can accept all cookies by pressing the "Accept" button or configure or reject their use.
 Consult our Cookies Policy for more information.